 This limited amendment retains the overall vision of the 1994 Plan, but recognizes that additional environmental protection is needed to allow development to move ahead.
-It emphasizes environmental protection west of I-270 and provides more flexibility in achieving the community building goals east of I-270 (see Map 3).
+It emphasizes environmental protection west of I-270 and provides more flexibility in achieving the community building goals east of I-270.